jofaval/return-change-marchine/README.md

 ## Credits

-To my teacher (Pilar) from whom I learned this exercise
+To my teacher (Pilar) from whom I learned this exercise.
+And to Chelo, a teacher that mentioned this as a technical challenge for some bussiness